DataStax-Examples/connecting-to-database-with-nodejs/README.md

 # Switching Connections between DDAC/C*/DSE or Apollo with NodeJs
-This application shows how to use configure your NodeJs application to connect to DDAC/Cassandra/DSE or an Apollo database at runtime.
+This application shows how to use configure your NodeJs application to connect to Cassandra or an Apollo database at runtime.

 Contributors: [Dave Bechberger](https://github.com/bechbd) based on [this](https://github.com/datastax/nodejs-driver/blob/master/examples/basic/basic-connect.js) example

 ## Objectives
-* To demonstrate how to specify at runtime between a standard (DSE/DDAC/C*) client configuration and an Apollo configuration for the same application.
+* To demonstrate how to specify at runtime between a Cassandra client configuration and an Apollo configuration for the same application.

 ## Project Layout
 * [app.js](app.js) - The main application file which contains all the logic to switch between the configurations

 ## How this Sample Works
-This sample uses environment variables to specify the configuration parameters and whether to use a standard (DSE/DDAC/C*) configuration or an Apollo configuration.
+This sample uses environment variables to specify the configuration parameters and whether to use a Cassandra configuration or an Apollo configuration.
 All the logic to switch between the configurations occurs in the `getClientConfiguration` function.
 * If you specify the `USEAPOLLO` environment variable:
    	* The environment variables are checked to see that `DBUSERNAME`, `DBPASSWORD`, `SECURECONNECTBUNDLEPATH`, and `KEYSPACE` exist
 		* If they exist then the Apollo connection is created